Ovarian Cysts & Tumors

 - Ultrasound.
 This test uses sound waves to create an image of the ovaries.
 The image helps the doctor determine the size and location of the cyst or tumor.

 - Hormone levels.
-The doctor may take a series of blood tests to check several hormones.
-These include luteinizing hormone (LH), follicle stimulating hormone (FSH), estradiol, progesterone, testosterone and maybe CA125 (only 50% accurate), AFP, HCG, LDH to check for rare cancer.
+The doctor may take a blood test to check levels of several hormones.
+These include luteinizing hormone (LH), follicle stimulating hormone (FSH), estradiol, and testosterone.

 - Laparoscopy.
-A surgical procedure rarely used to treat persistent ovarian cysts.
+This is a surgical procedure.
+It’s also used to treat ovarian cysts.
 It uses a thin, light-tipped device inserted into your abdomen.
-During this surgery, the surgeon can find cysts or tumors and may remove them through very small incisions and the removed tissue will be sent to be tested for cancer.
-You will be discharged from the surgicenter on the same day.
+During this surgery, the surgeon can find cysts or tumors and may remove a small piece of tissue (biopsy) to test for cancer.